JuliaImages/Images.jl/doc/usage.md

 julia> summary(imA)
 "46x70x3 Uint8 Array"
 ```
-You can see that this permuted the dimensions into the array-canonical order.
+You can see that this permuted the dimensions into the vertical-major, color-last order typical of Matlab.

 Writing works similarly (and as with all `Images` functions, it accepts both plain arrays and `Image` types):
 ```